valdirunars/BigIntCompress/README.md

 # BigIntCompress

-An algorithm designed for compressing large collections of elements each having only containing possible values.
+An algorithm designed for compressing large collections of elements each having only a few possible values.
 E.g types representable by an `enum`.

 It is inspired by the field of bio-informatics where huge collections are often compressed into various formats without exploiting the fact that their components have very few possible values, e.g. a DNA's nucleotide which has only four, A, C, G & T.